exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/installation/online/oase_agent/docker_compose.rst.txt

 OASE Agent on Docker Compose - Online
 =====================================

-目的
+Introduction
 ====

-| 本書では、Exastro IT AutomationにおいてOASEを利用する際に、外部との連携に必要となる、Exastro OASE Agentを導入する手順について説明します。
+| This document aims to explain how to install the Exastro OASE Agent, which is used to link with external services when using OASE.

-特徴
+Features
 ====

-| OASEを利用するための絶対条件である、Exastro OASE Agentの導入方法となります。
+| This document contains information on how to install the Exastro OASE Agent, which is required in order to use Exastro OASE.
-| Docker Compose を利用することで、Exastro OASE Agentを簡単に起動することが可能です。
+| Users can easily boot the Exastro OASE Agent by using Docker Compose.
-| Exastro OASE Agentの設定や運用については、:ref:`エージェント概要<agent_about>` をご参照ください。
+| For more information regarding configuring and using the Exastro OASE Agent, see the :ref:`Agent overview<agent_about>`.

-前提条件
+Pre-requisites
 ========

-- Exastro IT Automationについて
+- Exastro IT Automation

-  | Exastro OASE Agentの運用には、Exastro OASE AgentとExastro IT Automationのバージョンが一致している必要があります。
+  | In order to operate the Exastro OASE Agent, both the Exastro OASE Agent and the Exastro IT Automation must be operating on the same version.

-- デプロイ環境
+- Deploy environment

-  | 動作確認が取れているコンテナ環境の最小要求リソースとバージョンは下記のとおりです。
+  | The following describes confirmed compatible container environments as well as their resources and versions.

-  .. list-table:: ハードウェア要件(最小構成)
+  .. list-table:: Hardware requirements(Minimum)
    :widths: 1, 1
    :header-rows: 1

-   * - リソース種別
+   * - Resource type
-     - 要求リソース
+     - Required resource
    * - CPU
      - 2 Cores (3.0 GHz, x86_64)
    * - Memory